tobisomuyiwa94/devops-ai-agent/README.md

 # DevOps AI Triage Agent
 Description

-### AI Product Engineer Demo
-AI DevOps triage agent using Claude, tool use, and RAG architecture.
+### AI Product Engineer Demo - DevOps triage agent, tool use, and RAG architecture.
 Built by Tobi Somuyiwa.
 ---

 ## What This Is